 Nevertheless, we cannot completely eliminate the possibility that users' personal information will be leaked outside the Yahoo Japan Group, either deliberately or through negligence, by our personnel, by companies with which business alliances have been concluded, or by companies to which we outsource work, or as a result of computer viruses introduced via defective or malicious software.
 There have been multiple incidents of personal information stored on virus-infected PCs being unknowingly leaked onto networks, the source of the virus being file-sharing software.
 Also, the possibility always exists for third parties to fraudulently obtain passwords, for example, to gain unauthorized access to systems, or employ such methods as spoofing or phishing (see Note 1, below) whereby personal user information is illicitly obtained, with unsuspecting users suffering the consequences.
 To guard against phishing attacks, we introduced a log-in seal system (see Note 2, below) in March 2007.
 In December 2007, we added to Yahoo!
 Mail a function enabling users to refuse spoofed mail (see Note 3, below).
 In June 2008, we conducted open testing of an anti-phishing browser (see Note 4, below) that provides basic protection against phishing and is currently offering a phishing warning function on the Yahoo!
 Toolbar.
 In May 2012, we introduced Secret ID, an ID specialized for logging in (see Note 5, below).
-In August 2012, we introduced a One Time Password service (see Note 6, below).

-Moreover, in January 2008, we began issuing OpenIDs (see Note 7, below) and widely offering a general authentication function to eliminate the storage and management of IDs, passwords, etc. on other sites and improve information security.
-Although we continue to implement such measures with the goal of minimizing the damage caused by ill-intentioned users, there is no guarantee that these measures will be sufficient.
+As of January 2008, we began issuing OpenIDs (see Note 6, below), in addition to offering an authentication bureau service to improve information security by eliminating the storage and management of IDs on other sites.
+Although we continue to implement such measures with the goal of minimizing the damage caused by ill-intentioned users, there is no quarantee that these measures will be sufficient.
 If problems occur despite our efforts to thwart them, our services could be adversely affected and our brand image tarnished.
 Furthermore, we could become the target of lawsuits.